gaultier/blog/write_a_game_from_scratch_with_x11.md

 Scene :: struct {
 	window_id:              u32,
 	gc_id:                  u32,
-	connection_information: ConnectionInformation,
-	sprite_data:            []u8,
 	sprite_pixmap_id:       u32,
-	sprite_width:           u16,
-	sprite_height:          u16,
 	displayed_entities:     [ENTITIES_ROW_COUNT * ENTITIES_COLUMN_COUNT]Entity_kind,
 	mines:                  [ENTITIES_ROW_COUNT * ENTITIES_COLUMN_COUNT]bool,
 }
 ```

 The first interesting field is `displayed_entities` which keeps track of which assets are shown.
-For example, a mine is either covered, uncovered and exploded if the player clicked on it, or uncovered and idle is the player won).
+For example, a mine is either covered, uncovered and exploded if the player clicked on it, or uncovered and idle if the player won).

 The second one is `mines` which simply keeps track of where mines are.
 It could be a bitfield to optimize space but I did not bother.